Dr. Kulin Sheth – Best Cardiologist in Ahmedabad

-Being told you need heart valve treatment can be frightening — particularly when surgery is mentioned.
-The good news is that for many patients with valve disease today, open-heart surgery is no longer the only option.
+Being told you need heart valve treatment can be frightening, particularly when surgery is mentioned.
+The good news is that for many patients with heart valve disease today, open-heart surgery is no longer the only option.

-Using advanced catheter-based technology, Dr. Kulin Sheth treats two of the most common valve conditions — aortic valve stenosis and mitral valve stenosis — without opening the chest, without stopping the heart, and without a lengthy hospital stay.
-These procedures are performed at Apollo CVHF Heart Institute, Bodakdev, Ahmedabad.
+Using advanced catheter-based heart valve treatment technology, Dr. Kulin Sheth, an experienced Interventional Cardiologist in Ahmedabad, treats two of the most common heart valve conditions – aortic valve stenosis and mitral valve stenosis- without opening the chest, without stopping the heart, and without a lengthy hospital stay.
+These minimally invasive procedures are performed at Apollo CVHF Heart Institute, Bodakdev, Ahmedabad, providing advanced cardiac care with faster recovery for eligible patients.

 How Is TAVI Performed?